mastodon/documentation/content/en/admin/scaling.md

         url: postgresql://db_user:db_password@db_host:db_port/db_name
 ```

 Make sure the URLs point to wherever your PostgreSQL servers are.
 You can add multiple replicas.
-You could have a locally installed pgBouncer with a configuration to connect to two different servers based on the database name, e.g. “mastodon” going to the primary, “mastodon_replica” going to the replica, so in the file above both URLs would point to the local pgBouncer with the same user, password, host and port, but different database name.
+You could have a locally installed PgBouncer with a configuration to connect to two different servers based on the database name, e.g. “mastodon” going to the primary, “mastodon_replica” going to the replica, so in the file above both URLs would point to the local PgBouncer with the same user, password, host and port, but different database name.
 There are many possibilities how this could be set up!
 For more information on Makara, [see their documentation](https://github.com/taskrabbit/makara#databaseyml).

 {{< hint style="warning" >}}
 Make sure the sidekiq processes run with the stock `config/database.yml` to avoid failing jobs and data loss!